rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 1. Arguments parsing

- Command line arguments are parsed with OptionParser [http://elixir-lang.org/docs/stable/elixir/OptionParser.html] Parser return a list of unnamed arguments and a map of options (named arguemtns) First unnamed argument is a command name.
+ Command line arguments are parsed with [OptionParser](http://elixir-lang.org/docs/stable/elixir/OptionParser.html) Parser returns a list of unnamed arguments and a map of options (named arguemtns) First unnamed argument is a command name.
  Named arguments can be global or command specific.
- Command specific argument names and types are apecified in `switches/0` callback.
+ Command specific argument names and types are apecified in the `switches/0` callback.
  Global argument names are described in [Global arguments]

 2. Command discovery